cainex/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The curvature of the lane is done using the calculate_curvature() method of the lane_line object in lane_line.py [lines 57-65].
+The curvature of the lane is calculated using the calculate_curvature() method of the lane_line object in lane_line.py [lines 57-65].
 The curvature is calculated for each lane on the current detection along with each lane's best fit.
 The current fit curvature is used for sanity checks when the lane is first being detected.
 The best fit curvature results are then averaged together to determine the curvature of the lane.
 The lane curvature is then overlayed on the resulting image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.